jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Volumes/Cloud-Disk-Service/Deploy-PV.md

 1. To use JD Cloud cloud disk as persistent storage in JD Cloud JCS for Kubernetes Service, you should specify the plug-in jdcloudElasticBlockStore when the PersistentVolume is defined;

-2. volumeID: Specify a cloud disk ID that provides persistent storage for JCS for Kubernetes Services under the same geographical area;
+2. volumeID: Appoint Cloud Disk Service ID providing persistent volume for JCS for Kubernetes under the same Availability Zone;

 3. fsType: Specify file system type; currently only ext4 and xfs are supplied;